 Ho Chi Minh City (Saigon)

 Located in south Vietnam, Ho Chi Minh City is the official name of this area, though many locals and visitors still call it Saigon.
-Hardie points out that the largest city in Vietnam feels very much like Southeast Asia’s New York City—their populations are about the same at more than eight million inhabitants.
+It’s the largest city in Vietnam with more than eight million inhabitants.

-Thích Quảng Đức Monument: If you’ve ever felt moved by the 1960s image of the self-immolated monk, Hardie suggests a visit to the Venerable Thích Quảng Đức Monument.
+Thích Quảng Đức Monument: If you’ve ever felt moved by the 1960s image of the self-immolated monk, consider a visit to the Venerable Thích Quảng Đức Monument.
 At this fascinating city retreat, the garden offers quiet contemplation in an otherwise busy atmosphere.